-North Carolina’s survival statute, § 28A-18-1, states that, upon death of any person, all demands whatsoever, and rights to prosecute or defend any action or special proceeding, existing in favor of or against such person … shall survive to and against the personal representative or collector of the person’s estate.
+North Carolina’s survival statute, § 28A-18-1, states that, upon the death of any person, all demands whatsoever, and rights to prosecute or defend any action or special proceeding, existing in favor of or against such person … shall survive to and against the personal representative or collector of the person’s estate.
 However, the following rights of action in favor of a decedent do not survive:

-- Causes of action for false imprisonment; and
+- Causes of action for false imprisonment and

-- Causes of action where the relief sought could not be enjoyed or granting it would be nugatory after death.
+- Causes of action where the relief sought could not be enjoyed or granting it would be nugatory after death

 In other words, regardless of the cause of the decedent’s death, the personal representative steps into the shoes of the decedent to maintain any and all causes of action the decedent could have pursued while alive.
 Therefore, if someone gets injured in a car accident and dies one year later due to other causes, the personal representative of his estate has a survival claim for the injuries the decedent suffered in the car accident one year prior.

-Conversely, the wrongful death statute, § 28A-18-2, states that when the death of a person is caused by a wrongful act, neglect or default of another, and that person would have been able to pursue a personal injury suit, but for death, damages may be sought by the personal representative or collector of the decedent.
+Conversely, the wrongful death statute, § 28A-18-2, states that when the death of a person is caused by a wrongful act, neglect, or default of another, and that person would have been able to pursue a personal injury suit, but for death, damages may be sought by the personal representative or collector of the decedent.